torproject/onionbalance/docs/v2/running-onionbalance.rst

   standard onion service. (default: True)

 STATUS_SOCKET_LOCATION
-  The OnionBalance service creates a Unix domain socket which provides real-time information about the currently loaded service and descriptors.
+  The Onionbalance service creates a Unix domain socket which provides real-time information about the currently loaded service and descriptors.
   This option can be used to change the location of this domain socket.
   (default: /var/run/onionbalance/control)